What are the Different Types of Arbitrage? | Share India

 Arbitrage is a popular trading strategy that takes advantage of the price difference between different markets or financial securities.
 It most commonly entails buying a financial instrument in one market and then simultaneously selling it in another market at a higher price.
 The difference in the price of the asset in the two markets is the profit of the arbitrageur, a label used to describe traders performing arbitrage.
 This price difference may seem small; however, when traded in large quantities, even the smallest profit margins may result in impressive profit numbers.

 Arbitrage opportunities can be found in various asset classes, including equity, commodity and currency.
-So if we had to explain the concept with the help of an example, assume the stock of Company A trades on Stock Market X and Stock Market Y. It trades at Rs.
-100 in Stock Market X and Rs.
-101 in Stock Market Y. So if the trader buys 10,000 shares of Company P in Stock Market X and then immediately sells them in Stock Market Y, then they’ll be going home with a profit of Rs.
-10,000 (if you exclude brokerage and other additional charges).
+To explain the concept with the help of an example, assume the stock of Company A trades on Stock Market X and Stock Market Y. It trades at ₹100 in Stock Market X and ₹101 in Stock Market Y. If the trader buys 10,000 shares of Company P in Stock Market X and then immediately sells them in Stock Market Y, then there will be a profit of ₹10,000 (if one excludes brokerage and other additional charges).

-That said, this was a quintessential example of arbitrage in the stock market.
+This was a quintessential example of arbitrage in the stock market.
 However, there are different types of arbitrage strategies practised in the real world.
-So, in this article, let us cover the different types of arbitrage strategies.
+This article covers the different types of arbitrage strategies.

 Arbitrage in the Indian Share Market

-Before looking at the different types of arbitrage, it’s essential that we clear up a common misconception regarding arbitrage trading in India.
-If you are a trader in the Indian stock market, you cannot sell shares on the BSE if they were bought on the NSE, the same trading, and vice-versa.
-To sell shares on the BSE intraday, you must buy them on the BSE or already have them in your demat account.
+Before examining various forms of arbitrage, it’s crucial to dispel a common misconception about arbitrage trading in India.
+Traders in the Indian stock market can’t sell shares bought on one exchange (e.g., NSE) on another (e.g., BSE), and vice versa.
+To sell shares intraday on the BSE, one must either purchase them on the BSE or already hold them in their demat account.

 Types of Arbitrage